-The Teachers of Students with DeafBlindness (TDB) website provides a centralized gathering place offering opportunities for a community of practice, a sharing of ideas, and resources.
+The Teachers of Students who are DeafBlind (TDB) website provides a centralized gathering place offering opportunities for a community of practice, a sharing of ideas, and resources.

 Unique Roles and Responsibilities of the TDB

-Teachers of students with deafblindness possess unique expertise in evaluation and instructional strategies associated with deafblindness.
-Certified teachers of DeafBlind students (TDBs) are necessary as members of the IEP team for students with deafblindness; a low-incidence population with unique, high-intensity needs.
+Teachers of students who are deafblind possess unique expertise in evaluation and instructional strategies associated with deafblind education.
+Certified Teachers of Students who are Deafblind (TDBs) are necessary as members of the IEP team for students who are deafblind; a low-incidence population with unique, high-intensity needs.
 Without appropriate input from trained personnel, students with combined vision and hearing loss may have significantly limited access to information, and to a free and appropriate educational program (FAPE).
 The Council for Exceptional Children (CEC) has defined beginning knowledge and skill requirements for TDBs, and these CEC competencies are incorporated into university personnel preparation programs.
-As the educational needs of students with deafblindness vary widely, and there are rapid changes in assistive technology and other program components, ongoing professional development is essential.
+As the educational needs of students who are deafblind vary widely, and there are rapid changes in assistive technology and other program components, ongoing professional development is essential.

 The sections below offer greater detail on TDBs’ many areas of expertise and how their special skills are applied throughout the educational process.

 During the IEP/IFSP process, TDBs collaborate with other professionals by:

 serving as part of a group of qualified professionals to determine if a child meets federal and state eligibility for deafblind